vegardit/haxe-concurrent/README.md

       syncDispatcher.fire("Hey there");

       /**
-       * create a dispatcher that notifies listeners ansychronously using an execturo */ var executor = Executor.create(5); // thread-pool with 5 threads var asyncDispatcher = new AsyncEventDispatcher<String>(executor);
+       * create a dispatcher that notifies listeners asynchronously using an executor */ var executor = Executor.create(5); // thread-pool with 5 threads var asyncDispatcher = new AsyncEventDispatcher<String>(executor);